nouvel-air/oasis/README.md

 call webacl.resource.refreshContainersRights
 ```

 The second commands will send an email to the given address.
+Go to http://localhost:1080 if you launched MailCatcher.
 This will allow you to set a password and connect to the backoffice.

 ### Backoffice